From Mandalay to Manipur

 I had been looking forward to the annual Imphal Literature Festival, which was scheduled from 4–7 December 2015 and was organised by the Manipuri literary group, Sathoulup.
 I consider myself lucky to get a chance to attend such a literary fest—on that day it was the opening ceremony—during my yearly winter vacation at home.
 Such an opportunity, I love to believe, somehow make up for the all the festivities that I miss while I am away.

-The Imphal Literature Festival commenced with short speeches by representative s from the Manipuri literary communities in Bangladesh and Burma.
-They shared about the living condition of the Manipuris, read the Meiteis in general, and explained briefly about the state of literature in their respective countries.
-I heard that delegates from the Indian provinces of Assam and Tripura also took part in the fest.
+The Imphal Literature Festival commenced with short speeches by representatives from the Manipuri literary communities in Bangladesh and Burma.
+They shared about the living conditions of the Manipuris, read the Meiteis in general, and explained briefly about the state of literature in their respective countries.
+Delegates from the Indian provinces of Assam and Tripura also took part in the fest.

 On migration of the Manipuris to Burma, Mr Suiye lectured that it had occurred in three primary stages.

-First, it was the ‘cross-kingdom’ and consensual movement throughout history.
+ONE First, it was the ‘cross-kingdom’ and consensual movement throughout history.
 He emphasized on those resettlement during the reign of Meidingu Pamheiba (1690–1751).
-[Note: In the Toungoo Dynasty (1510–1752), Manipuri or Meiteilon was a major language in the then Burma.]
+In the Toungoo Dynasty (1510–1752), Manipuri or Meiteilon was one of the major languages in the Burmese kingdom.

-We also had the infamous Chahi Taret Khuntaakpa or the Seven Years’ Devastation (1819–1826) when Manipur was completely destroyed and the natives were taken away to Burma as war captives in the most atrocious ways.
+TWO A large number of prisoners of war were taken away to Burma around the 17th and 18th centuries.¹ This period witnessed the infamous Chahi Taret Khuntaakpa or the Seven Years’ Devastation (1819–1826) when Manipur was completely destroyed and the natives were taken away to Burma as war captives in the most atrocious ways.²

-Mr Suiye spoke in an accented Manipuri and he consciously knew it.
-He also expressed concerns that there are few learning centres for Manipuri language and those of art and culture and the likes.
+Mr Suiye spoke in Meiteilon with a thick accent and he consciously knew it.
+He expressed concerns that there are few learning centres for Manipuri language and those of art and culture and the likes.
 As such it has been quite an effort to preserve the tradition and culture of the Manipuris.
 Besides, the military junta is a hard taskmaster when it comes to cultural matters; alternatively, the only religion they care about is Buddhism at the cost of other faiths and beliefs.

 Incidentally, Mr Suiye was also a member of the Manipuri Burmese team, which arrived in the valley to attend the Sangai Festival, which is held from 21–30 November annually in the Imphal valley.
 An umbrella group of several valley-based civil society organisations had also received the team with a formal gathering prior to the Imphal Literature Festival.
 One common discontent of the members is their inability to come to Manipur regularly for diverse reasons ranging from political to transportation problems.
 Yet they were visibly pleased when they talked about the Sangai Festival and Imphal Literature Festival that had offered a grand opportunity to visit their motherland, which most of the time has been a mere non-physical collection of mere imagination, nostalgia and desperation.